AliceO2Group/QualityControl/README.md

 To make sure that your system is correctly setup, we are going to run a basic QC workflow.
 We will use central services for the repository and the GUI.
 If you want to set them up on your computer or in your lab, please have a look [here](#local-ccdb-setup) and [here](#local-qcg-setup).

 ### Basic workflow
-With the default config files provided, we run a qctask that processes random data and forwards it to a GUI and a checker that will check and store the MonitorObjects.

-* TODO : what binary to run ? how to configure it ? do we need actually ?
-Which task does it run ?
+We will run a basic workflow made of a XZC

+To run it simply do

+    qcRunBasic

-The data is stored in the ccdb-test at CERN.
-You can see the objects being published in the QC web GUI (QCG) at this address : [https://qcg-test.cern.ch](https://qcg-test.cern.ch)
+The data is stored in the [ccdb-test](ccdb-test.cern.ch:8080/browse) at CERN.
+If everything works fine you should see the objects being published in the QC web GUI (QCG) at this address : [https://qcg-test.cern.ch](https://qcg-test.cern.ch)

+It is a single process that will steer all the _devices_, i.e. processes making up the workflow.
+A window should appear that shows a graphical representation of the workflow.
+The output of any of the processes is available by double clicking a box.
+If a box is red it means that the process has stopped most probably abnormaly.

+[screenshot]

+TODO config file

+TODO check what is really needed in the config file

 ### Readout chain